Courtesy of Radisson

 Luxury hotels are just that, a luxury.
 If that kind of lodging doesn’t fit into your plans, you have many budget-friendly options to choose from.

 While economy hotels may not have all the frills of a resort, most will offer continental breakfast service to get you on your way and Wi-Fi to keep you connected.
 This is definitely the option to go for if you are on a budget but want the privacy of your own space.
 Other perks may include temperature controlled rooms, cleaning services and airport shuttles.
 For this option, you will have access to many local branded hotels and some global chains like Hampton Inn and Courtyard.

 If you’re looking to explore mid-range options and still want to get in on travel rewards, check out the Capital One® Venture® Rewards Credit Card.
 You can search through a huge database of hotels to find an eligible location that meets your needs and price range.
-And you’ll earn 10 miles per dollar when you book and pay using your Venture card.
+And you’ll earn 10 miles per dollar when you book and pay using your Venture card (ends January 2020).
 An added perk is that there are no foreign transaction fees with this card.

 Hotels are great for privacy, but maybe you prefer something with a little lived-in personality.
 This is where the hostel comes in.